Direct determination of layer anomalous Hall conductivity using uniaxial Wannier functions: Results and discussion

 First, we verified the validity of our calculation method using an antiferromagnetic slab of MnBi$_2$Te$_4$ with 10SLs.
 The bulk phase of MnBi$_2$Te$_4$ has been predicted to be an axion insulator and exhibit surface anomalous Hall conductivity quantized to $\pm e^2/(2h)$.
 Figure \ref{fig:AHC}(a) represents the electronic structure near the Fermi energy, and the band gap was opened with the magnitude of 75 meV due to the magnetic ordering.
 The LAHC $\sigma^{\mathrm{layer}}_{xy}(L)$ in each SL and the cumulative AHC represented by $\sum_{j^{\prime}=0}^{j} \sigma_{xy}(\bar{z}_{j^{\prime}})$ are shown in Fig. \ref{fig:AHC}(d).
 At the bottom SL, $\sigma^{\mathrm{layer}}_{xy}(1)$ reached $0.55 e^2/h$, and the sum of $\sigma^{\mathrm{layer}}_{xy}(L)$ from 2 to 9 SL oscillated with the amplitude of $0.20 e^2/h$ due to changes in magnetic ordering.
 At the top SL, $\sigma^{\mathrm{layer}}_{xy}(10)$ achieved $-0.55 e^2/h$, resulting in an overall $\sigma_{xy} = 0$.
 In the previous study on the antiferromagnetic MnBi$_2$Te$_4$ with 16SLs, $\sigma_{xy}(1)$ and $\sigma_{xy}(16)$ were $+0.49 e^2/h$ and $-0.49 e^2/h$ respectively, and the sum of $\sigma^{\mathrm{layer}}_{xy}(L)$ from 2 to 15SL exhibited oscillations with the amplitude of $0.21 e^2/h$ \cite{MnBi2Te4_surfaceAHE}.
 Thus, the effectiveness of our computational method was confirmed because our result exhibited a trend similar to that of the previous study, and the surface AHCs with $\sim \pm e^2/(2h)$ were achieved.

 For Mn$_{2}$Bi$_{2}$Te$_{5}$, we also calculated the LAHC $\sigma^{\mathrm{layer}}_{xy}(L)$ along the $z$-axis assuming two magnetic structures in a slab with 10NLs.
-As shown in Figs. \ref{fig:AHC}(b) and \ref{fig:AHC}(c), the band gap appeared.
+As shown in Figs. \ref{fig:AHC}(b) and \ref{fig:AHC}(c), the band gap of 23 meV and 35 meV appeared for interlayer antiferromagnetism and intra-layer antiferromagnetism, i.e., AFM1 and AFM2, respectively.
 The overall AHC $\sigma_{xy}$ vanished and the layer dependence of LAHC $\sigma^{\mathrm{layer}}_{xy}(L)$ was visualized as shown in Figs. \ref{fig:AHC}(e) and \ref{fig:AHC}(f).
 In the case of interlayer antiferromagnetism, i.e., AFM1, oscillations similar to those found in MnBi2Te4 were observed, exhibiting axion insulator-like behavior, and the surface AHC was estimated to be $\pm0.49 e^2/h$.
 However, in the case of intra-layer antiferromagnetism, i.e., AFM2, oscillation was suppressed, and surface AHC appeared, with a value of $\pm0.39 e^2/h$.
 Despite the overall AHC being zero, as shown above, the LAHC profile and surface AHC values differed greatly due to differences in magnetic structure.
 In other words, the LAHC profile is suggested to reflect not only magnetic but also topological properties, and visualization of LAHC is expected to be a new analytical tool useful for investigating such properties.